MI-Fuad/Protein-Sequence-Variability-Prediction/README.md

 One of the challenges currently faced in protein modelling is the enormous search space, which results in a computationally NP-hard problem [Pierce and Winfree, 2002].

-Therefore, understanding the interaction between amino acid sequences with their corresponding three-dimensional structure and in turn, determining protein functions would be a significant breakthrough for researchers as it would offer endless possibilities for customised proteins.
+Understanding the interaction between amino acid sequences with their corresponding three-dimensional structure and in turn, determining protein functions would be a significant breakthrough for researchers as it would offer endless possibilities for customised proteins.
 This revolution would be able to address several important challenges that society faces in the fields of biomedicine, for example in-silico rational drug design.

 ## Aim
-This research project focuses on addressing some of the challenges currently faced in the field of protein design one of which is the enourmous search space.
+This research project focuses on addressing one of the challanges faced in the field of protein design, the enourmous search space, by trying to reduce it; identifying positions within a protein sequences where changes can be made.

 ## Objective
 Try to learn and predict the **variability** of the positions in an amino acid sequence where structural changes can be made to alter the protein function, while preserving also the correct folding without causing diseases within the organism, given the data on the **protein dynamics** and the data on the **composition of a protein in different organisms** using machine learning methods. \
 The variability for a position significes, how many different amino acids are possible to accommodate on the position.
 This would in turn reduce the search space.